-Q2.
-How does God demonstrate or satisfy his justice?
+- Q2.
+How does God demonstrate or satisfy his justice? - By presenting his son Jesus as a sacrifice for atonement.

-The word 'atonement' means to provide satisfaction or reparation for a wrong or injury; to make amends.
+The word 'atonement' means to provide satisfaction or reparation for a wrong or injury; to make amends3.
 The concept of 'atonement' comes from the Old Testament.
 On the Day of Atonement in Leviticus 16, the high priest would slaughter one goat for the wrongdoing of the people, making atonement for them.
 The violent spilling of blood was seen by God as the sacrifice of a life to pay for another.
 The high priest would then place his hands on the head of another goat and confess the wrongdoing of the people.
 This goat would then 'carry on itself all the sins' of the people and be sent away into the desert [Leviticus 16:20-22].